Business Relationship Management Framework: How to Evaluate Your Partnerships and Opportunities

 The Four Rs of Marketing: A Strategic Framework

-In addition to relationship evaluation, Herbert introduced the "Four Rs of Marketing," a tool to help entrepreneurs systematically evaluate promotional opportunities:
+In addition to relationship evaluation, I introduced my “Four Rs of Marketing,” a tool to help entrepreneurs systematically evaluate promotional opportunities:

 Relevance: Assess if the promotional opportunity aligns with your target customer’s interests and your personal business objectives.
 For example, instead of just placing an ad, consider creating an interactive experience like hosting a cooking demonstration at a sponsored event.